A Better Place to Be

 "A Better Place to Be" is a song by Harry Chapin from his 1972 album, Sniper and Other Love Songs.
 The song is about a midnight watchman confiding in a waitress, while drinking gin, about a woman that he met a week before and had a one-night stand with.

 Released as a single, the song reached No. 18 on the Billboard Bubbling Under chart.
 A live version, from the 1976 album Greatest Stories Live, reached No. 86 on the Hot 100 chart.

 Record World called it a "distinctive Chapin narrative, this time a downbeat tale about two lonely people."

 According to Chapin, it was his favorite song that he wrote.

 Story

-The song begins with "a little man" sitting at a bar, looking glum.
-The waitress, who is described as a "big ol' friendly girl", notices this in him and asks him what his problem is.
-The little man ignores the waitress at first, but after "a couple of sips" of gin, he begins to tell her his story.
+At a bar, an overweight but friendly waitress notices a "little man" sitting and looking glum.
+When asked what his problem is, the man ignores the waitress at first, but after drinking some gin, he begins to tell her his story.

-The song then takes the little man's point of view as he states that he is a midnight watchman at a place called Miller's Tool & Die.
-One week earlier, he goes to a diner and sees a beautiful girl.
-Though worried that she's too good for him, the little man still attempts to "give her one good try."
-Stammering, he makes a fool of himself, but the girl takes his offer, saying in the song's refrain:
+The song then takes the man's point of view as he states that he is a midnight watchman at a business called Miller's Tool & Die.
+One week earlier, he goes to a diner and sees a beautiful woman.
+Though worried that she might not be interested in him, the man still attempts to speak to her.
+He stammers, but the woman takes his offer for a relationship, expressing her desire for her life to have some direction and purpose.